Two people asked about this expression (it's just a verb) this week so I think it's time to do a post and explain.

 It's always some bad, bad situation: SE FERRAR

-And it's usually used in a reflexive way becuase in Portuguese we almost always talk about getting screwed-over, someone getting ripped off etc. The subject is most always receiving and doing the action, i.e. giving the shaft to one's self!
-You could of course use it non-reflexively : FERRAR, as in if you are screwing-over someone.
+And it's usually used in a reflexive way because in Portuguese we almost always talk about getting screwed-over, someone getting ripped off, etc. The subject is almost always receiving and doing the action, i.e. giving the shaft to one's self!
+You could of course use it non-reflexively: FERRAR, as in if you are screwing-over someone.
 Better just keep that to yourself though, né?

 Let's use it:

-Even though it's a real legitimate verb, it's most always used in this slang context: SCREWED, RIPPED-OFF, FUCKED.
+Even though it's a real legitimate verb, it's almost always used in this slang context: SCREWED, RIPPED-OFF, FUCKED.